Peter Carey (historian)

-Biography
+Early life and education

-Carey was born to British businessman Thomas Brian Carey and his wife Wendy in Rangoon, Burma — now known as Yangon — on 30 April 1948.
+Carey was born to British businessman Thomas Brian Carey and his wife Wendy in Rangoon, Burma on 30 April 1948.
 At the age of seven he and his family moved to the United Kingdom.

 In 1969, Carey passed his BA degree in modern history from Trinity College, Oxford, with First Class Honors.
 He continued on an English Speaking Union scholarship to Cornell University in Ithaca, New York, studying there from 1969 to 1970.
 While at Cornell, Carey found out about the Javanese prince Diponegoro, who led a five-year war against the Dutch colonial government in the East Indies from 1825 to 1830.
 He later recalled that his interest in the prince was sparked by Diponegoro's closeness to the common people, despite his noble background.

 Between 1971 and 1973 he stayed in Indonesia, completing research into Diponegoro for his doctoral thesis.
 He graduated in 1976, with a thesis entitled "Dipanagara and the Making of the Java War: Yogyakarta History, 1785–1825".